htvekov/controllerx/docs/examples/tasmota-switchmode11.md

     double: on_full_brightness
 ```

-Notes on Appdeamon and HA's state machine:
+#### Notes on Appdeamon and HA's state machine:
+Things take time.
+Especially when Appdeamon has to c

 #### Setup needed commands and rules in Tasmota software via console: